-In September this year the parish Scout Group was 20 years old.
+The parish Scout Group was formed in 1998.
 It is the only non-school activity, with the exception of sacramental catechesis, provided in the parish for young people.
 Scouting exists to provide young people with skills for life, by actively engaging and supporting young people in their personal development, empowering them to make a positive contribution to society.
 Scouts are guided by these values:

 Integrity – We act with integrity; we are honest, trustworthy and loyal.